 These fragile flowers are rigorously stuffed with ricotta or other soft cheeses and herbs, deep fried in a light batter before drizzled in honey.
 The actual courgette is at its best later in the summer.

-Last summer I had the perfect initiation into picking and foraging summer produce.
+Last summer I had the perfect initiation into foraging summer produce.
 Ness, the island’s horticulturalist, would appear every now and then with an armful of something knobbly, its leafy fronds dangling over her shoulder, and we would try to incorporate it into that day’s meal.
 One day she appeared with a lemon cucumber – yellow and lemon-shaped it was the most refreshing cucumber Georgie and I had ever tasted.
-We spurred normal cucumbers and made platefuls of lemon-cucumber salads for the rest of the trip.
+We spurned normal cucumbers and made platefuls of lemon-cucumber salads for the rest of the trip.
+If you can’t get your hands on lemon cucumbers (like most people) cucumbers are the ideal vegetable (fruit?) to pickle, so crispy, fresh and juicy – follow my recipes here.

 After a sun-filled day, a satisfying dinner is a simple salad.
 Or not simple if you prefer.
 Phyllis Grant, author of blog Dash and Bella, is a salad enthusiast and produces many colourful plates of lettuce, covered in nuts, roasted vegetables, cheese and creamy dressings or vinaigrettes.
 Never have I craved salad more.